Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: NEutrinoless double beta decay(NDBD)in LRSM:

-{ } In the scheme of LRSM\cite{Mohapatra:1979ia,Senjanovic:1975rk,Mohapatra:1979ia,Pati:1974yy}, due to the presence of the heavy scalar particles, NDBD receives additional contributions Violation of lepton number can be manifested in neutrinoless double beta decay process.
+In the scheme of LRSM \cite{Mohapatra:1979ia, Senjanovic:1975rk, Mohapatra:1979ia, Pati:1974yy}, due to the presence of the heavy scalar particles, NDBD receives additional contributions.
+Violation of lepton number can be manifested in neutrinoless double beta decay process.
 The phenomenological importance of NDBD in neutrino physics is vey high.
-We will study NDBD within the framework of LRSM.
+We will study NDBD within the framework of LRSM which is realised by using $A_{4}\times Z_{2}$.
+Many of the erlier work \cite{Picciotto:1982qe,Ge:2015yqa,Hirsch:1996qw,Tello:2010am,BhupalDev:2013ntw,Chakrabortty:2012mh} has been done on NDBD within the framework of LRSM.
 NDBD mediated by the light Majorana neutrinos, the effective mass governing the process is given by,

-where, $\rm U_{Li}$ are the elements of the first row of the neutrino mixing matrix, $U_{PMNS}$,which is dependent on known parameters $\rm \theta_{13}$,$\rm \theta_{12}$ and the unknown Majorana phases $\rm\alpha$ and $\rm\beta$. $\rm U_{PMNS}$ is the diagonalizing matrix of the light neutrino mass matrix, $\rm m_{\nu}$ such that,
+where, $ U_{Li}$ are the elements of the first row of the neutrino mixing matrix, $U_{PMNS}$,which is dependent on known parameters $\theta_{13}$,$\theta_{12}$ and the unknown Majorana phases $\alpha$ and $\beta$. $ U_{PMNS}$ is the diagonalizing matrix of the light neutrino mass matrix, $m_{\nu}$ such that,

-where, $\rm M_{\nu}^{(diag)} =diag(m_{1},m_{2},m_{3})$ and,
+where, $ M_{\nu}^{(diag)} =diag(m_{1},m_{2},m_{3})$ and,

-where P contains majorana phases $\alpha$ and $\beta$ and $P=diag(1,e^{i\alpha},e^{i\beta})$.
+where $P$ contains majorana phases $\alpha$ and $\beta$ and $P=diag(1,e^{i\alpha},e^{i\beta})$.
 We can parameterize the effective Majorana mass in terms of the elements of diagonalizing matrix and the mass eigen values as,

+In the context of LRSM, there are several contributions to NDBD in addition to the standard contribution via light Majorana neutrino exchange owing to the presence of several heavy additional scalars, vector and, fermionic fields.
+Many of the earlier works have explained it in details \cite{Dev:2014xea,Bambhaniya:2015ipg,Awasthi:2016kbk,Borgohain:2017akh}.
+The various contributions to NDBD decay transition rate in LRSM are briefly summarized below.

+1) Standard Model contribution to NDBD where the intermediate particles are the $W_{L}^-$ bosons and light neutrinos.
+The amplitude of this process depends upon the leptonic mixing matrix elements and light neutrino masses.

+2) Heavy right-handed neutrino contribution to NDBD in which the mediator particles are the $W_{L}^-$ bosons.
+The amplitude of this process depends upon the mixing between light and heavy neutrinos as well the mass of the heavy neutrinos.

+3) Light neutrino contribution to NDBD in which the intermediate particles are $W_{R}^-$ bosons.
+The amplitude of this process depends upon the mixing between light and heavy neutrinos as well as the mass of the right handed gauge boson, $W_{R}^-$ boson.

+4) Heavy right-handed neutrino contribution to NDBD in which the mediator particles are the $W_{R}^-$ bosons.
+The amplitude of this process depends upon the elements of the right-handed leptonic mixing matrix and the mass of the right-handed gauge boson, $W_{R}^-$ boson as well as the mass of the heavy right-handed Majorana neutrinos.

+5) Light neutrino contribution from the Feynman diagram mediated by both $W_{L}^-$ and $W_{R}^-$.
+The amplitude of this process depends upon the mixing between light and heavy neutrinos, leptonic mixing matrix elements, light neutrino masses, and the mass of the gauge bosons, $W_{L}^-$ and $W_{R}^-$.

+6) Heavy neutrino contribution from the Feynman diagram mediated by both $W_{L}^-$ and $W_{R}^-$.
+The amplitude of the process depends upon the right-handed leptonic mixing matrix elements, mixing between the light and heavy neutrinos as well as the mass of the gauge bosons,$W_{L}^-$ and $W_{R}^-$ and the mass of the heavy right-handed neutrinos.